Alex-Linhares/Complex-Adaptive-Systems/README.md

 Objective: for business/administration students to understand the philosophy, and some of the underlying mathematics, of the disciplines that are reshaping a number of disciplines.

 Tangential objectives are:

-  i.
-Learn the basics of using git and github;
+1. Learn the basics of using git and github;
-  i.
-Learn the basics of using jupyter notebooks (and python);
+1. Learn the basics of using jupyter notebooks (and python);
-  i.
-Provide a very very basic draft of the book on Bongard problems.
+1. Provide a very very basic draft of the book on Bongard problems.

 Aluna doutorado:  "Qual é o papel do administrador?"